 why job not safe reasons

-Why Your Tech Job Isn’t as Safe as You Think
+Why Your Tech Job Isn’t Safe in 2026: AI, Layoffs & the New Reality

 1. AI Is Rewriting the Rules of Efficiency